AndroidCrypto/Android-EMV-NFC-Paycard-Example/README.md

 Don't forget to view the Logcat as the app gives a deep look to the commands and data that is exchanged between the Android device and the EMV card

+As this app does not use any intent filter the data grabbing will work only if the app is in the foreground when the EMV card is detected.

 The app was tested on a real device with Android 8 (SDK 26) and Android 12 (SDK 31).